cis3296f22/snakehunt/README.md

 You now have a working copy of the game!

 # Troubleshooting on Mac
-When downloading the executable snake-hunt from GitHub, your Mac may give you the error message: “snake-hunt” can't be opened because Apple cannot check it for malicious software.
+When downloading the executable snake-hunt from GitHub, your Mac may give you the error message: `“snake-hunt” can't be opened because Apple cannot check it for malicious software.`

 To run the executable, do the following:
-1. Click OK on the error message.
+1. Click `OK` on the error message.
-2. Choose the Apple menu  > System Preferences > Security & Privacy > General.
+2. Choose the `Apple menu`  > `System Preferences` > `Security & Privacy` > `General`.
 3. If the lock at the bottom left is locked , click it to unlock the preference panel.
 You may need to enter your password.
-3. Next to the message beginning with "client" or "server" was blocked, click Allow Anyway.
+3. Next to the message beginning with `"client"` or `"server"` was blocked, click `Allow Anyway`.
-4. Now, in your terminal, cd into your Downloads folder (or wherever you downloaded the executable to) and type the command ./client and/or ./server.
+4. Now, in your terminal, cd into your Downloads folder (or wherever you downloaded the executable to) and type the command `./client` and/or `./server`.
-5. It may tell you permission denied: ./client and/or ./server.
-In this case, you must change the permissions of the file by typing chmod 755 server (or client).
-Now you can type ./client or ./server and it will begin to run.
+5. It may tell you `permission denied: ./client` and/or `./server`.
+In this case, you must change the permissions of the file by typing `chmod 755 server` (or `chmod 755 client`).
+Now you can type `./client` or `./server` and it will begin to run.

 # How to contribute
 Follow this project board to know the latest status of the project: [https://github.com/orgs/cis3296f22/projects/97](https://github.com/orgs/cis3296f22/projects/97)